mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

 a*b+ { action A₃ for pattern p₃ }
 ```

-Note that these three patterns present some con icts of the type discussed in Section 3.5.3.
+Note that these three patterns present some conflict of the type discussed in Section 3.5.3.

  - string **abb** matches both the second and third patterns, but we shall consider it a lexeme for pattern P₂
- 	- since that pattern is listed  rst in the above Lex program
+ 	- since that pattern is listed first in the above Lex program
  - Then, input strings such as *aabbb*... have many prefixes that match the third pattern.
 The Lex rule is to take the longest

 Fig. 3.52 shows these three NFA's combined into a single NFA by the addition of start state 0 and three ε-transitions.